Rust (video game): In early access

 Rust received mixed reviews following its alpha release, with many denoting the unfinished nature and lack of polish.
-PC Gamer's Andy Chalk said Rust was a great use of Early Access and even though "it's far from finished", it's ready to be played.
+PC Gamer's Andy Chalk said Rust was a great use of Early Access and even though "it's far from finished", it was ready to be played.
 GameSpot's Shaun McInnis said the early 2014 version was "rough around the edges" and "littered with bugs", but it entertained and had potential.
 Matthew Cox of Rock, Paper, Shotgun said it was smart of the developers to switch to the Unity engine in late 2014 due to the game's instability.
 In Cox's review, he noted many glitches in the late 2014 version, including unresponsive animals, framerate issues and unstable servers.
 IGN's Mitch Dyer did not enjoy the combat, calling Rust a "semi-broken" game he felt unable to recommend.
 However, he complimented the experience as experience "utterly unforgettable" and often unpredictable.

 Other games like Just Survive and Ark: Survival Evolved were compared to Rust because of their open world survival aspects, as well as having similar crafting mechanics.
 Parallels were also drawn with DayZ because of the influence it had on the gameplay of Rust.
 Notably, Kotaku's Luke Plunkett considered the similarities, saying it felt as though someone had intended to create a game whereby Dayz and Minecraft could be played simultaneously.

 The inability to choose and design a player's character was both commended and criticised.
 The YouTube channel Extra Credits commended Rust for promoting diversity by randomly selecting a player's in-game race.
 Tying race to their Steam ID forced players to experience the game in a different way than they might normally experience it, perhaps promoting empathy for someone of a different ethnicity.
 David Craddock of Shacknews criticised the lack of communication between Facepunch and the community when they added female models.
 In response to this criticism, Garry Newman commented he felt some trepidation about adding the racial feature, fearing it might be seen as the original character model "blacked up".
 He stressed the chosen ethnicity was permanent—"just like in real life, you are who you are".
 Newman discussed the reasoning behind not providing the option to choose their character's gender and race in an article in The Guardian, saying Rust is about survival, not characterization and identity.
 "We wanted the appearance of the players to be consistent over time.
 They should be recognisable consistently and long-term."
 Sales reportedly increased by 74% shortly after the addition of female models.